The Evolution of NHL Goalie Masks: From Jacques Plante to Modern Birdcage Style

 Jacques Plante

 Jacques Plante is widely known as the first professional hockey player to wear a mask in an NHL game, when on November 1, 1959, his nose was broken by a shot from New York Rangers star Andy Bathgate, just three minutes into the game.
-Plante left the ice to the dressing room for stitches; when he returned to the ice, he was wearing a simple mask that he had previously had been wearing in practice since 1956.
+Plante left the ice to the dressing room for stitches; when he returned to the ice, he was wearing a simple mask that he had previously been wearing in practice since 1956.

 Clint Benedict